quantumgc/Skyrmions3D.jl/paper/paper.md

 As such `Skyrmions3D.jl` provides a tool which lowers barriers to skyrmion research presented by the computational skill required, prevents inefficies arising from duplication of software, supports rigorous science by making source code open, and aids reproducibility across publications.

 # Background
-*A bit of background about skyrmions, their mathematics, and existing work.*
-*A list of key references, including to other software addressing related needs.
-Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline.*
-*Note that the paper begins by a metadata section (the enclosing — lines are mandatory) and ends with a References heading, and the references are built automatically from the content in the .bib file.
-You should enter in-text citations in the paper body following correct Markdown citation syntax.
-Also note that the references include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline.*
-*Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.*

 The Skyrme model is a non-linear sigma model with field $U: \mathbb{R}^3 \to \mathrm{SU}(2)$, designed such that the topolocial solitons serve as models of baryons: an element in $SU(2)$ may be considered as a unit quaternion, and the coefficients of its imaginary parts are taken to be pion fields.
 Upon imposing a boundary condition that $\lim_{|x| \to \infty} U(x) = 1$, $U$ determines a map $S^3 \to S^3$ and the integer which determines the homotopy class of that map in $\pi_3(S^3) \cong \mathbb{Z}$ is to be interpreted as the baryon number.
 The skyrmions are the fields which minimise the Skyrme energy